MemRerank: Preference Memory for Personalized Product Reranking

 \section{Introduction}

-Recommender systems (RS) have long served as critical tools for guiding users through vast item collections in domains such as e-commerce, entertainment, and social media.
-Classical approaches, from collaborative filtering to deep neural models, learn from historical interactions to predict a user’s preferences and rank candidates accordingly.
-While effective in specific contexts, they give users little way to inspect or correct what the system thinks they want.

-With the advent of large language models (LLMs), recommender systems are evolving beyond static candidate lists toward \emph{agentic} behaviour.
-LLMs have progressed from passive text generators to agents capable of planning, remembering, and invoking tools, enabling interactive and adaptive recommendation scenarios~\cite{DBLP:journals/tmlr/SumersYN024}.
-Recent perspective papers on multi-agent recommender systems argue that the next generation of RS will be \emph{agentic}: driven by a language core, a suite of tools, and a hierarchical memory that captures short-term context, episodic experiences, and semantic knowledge~\cite{DBLP:journals/corr/abs-2507-02097,DBLP:journals/corr/abs-2503-16734}.
-Within this framework, memory is not merely a cache but a structured repository: working memory retains the current turn, episodic memory stores past events, and semantic memory distils general user preferences.
-Such memory-augmented agents can recall prior recommendations and infer latent tastes even when the user does not explicitly state them.
+Recommender systems (RS) guide users through vast item collections in domains such as e-commerce, entertainment, and social media, traditionally learning from historical interactions via collaborative filtering or deep neural models.
+With large language models (LLMs), recommendation is shifting from static candidate lists toward \emph{agentic} behavior, where an LLM plans, remembers, and invokes tools~\cite{DBLP:journals/tmlr/SumersYN024}.
+Recent perspective papers argue that the next generation of RS will be agentic: a language core supported by tools and a hierarchical memory spanning short-term context, episodic experience, and semantic user preferences~\cite{DBLP:journals/corr/abs-2507-02097,DBLP:journals/corr/abs-2503-16734}.
+In such systems, memory is not a cache but a structured repository that lets agents recall prior interactions and infer latent tastes even when the user does not state them.

-LLM-based recommendation agents must also integrate domain-specific knowledge and external tools.
-Recent systems, such as the \emph{Recommender AI Agent} framework, position the LLM as the ``brain'' and conventional ranking modules as tools that consume long-term and short-term user profiles to personalise results\cite{DBLP:journals/tois/HuangLLYLX25}.
-These architectures enable interactive planning and reflection, but note that naively injecting entire histories into the prompt introduces noise and quickly saturates the context window.
-Broader surveys on agentic recommender systems emphasise that balancing autonomy with controllability, incorporating external knowledge, and evaluating dynamic multimodal settings remain open challenges\cite{DBLP:journals/corr/abs-2503-16734}.